Elvis in Concert (album): Background

+The performances in the TV special were recorded over two days at concerts in Omaha on June 19 and Rapid City, South Dakota June 21, 1977.
+The recordings were produced by longtime RCA Victor/Elvis producer Felton Jarvis.
+According to Elvis: The Illustrated Record by Roy Carr and Mick Farren.

+Approximately half of the album's performances were overdubbed with additional vocals and instruments on August 29, 1977.
+This included a version of "Unchained Melody" different from the performance on the album Moody Blue.These overdubs were added after Elvis Presley's death but before the album's release and the broadcast of the related TV special.
+The "Unchained Melody" overdub was later released as a single in 1978.

-The show was recorded over two days at concerts in Omaha on June 19 and Rapid City, South Dakota on the 21st.
-Longtime RCA Victor/Elvis producer Felton Jarvis produced the recordings, which were done to 4-track multitrack.
-According to Elvis: The Illustrated Record by Roy Carr and Mick Farren, the shows were taped with the intent of producing a television special, but Presley's deteriorating physical condition put the project on hold.
-After his death, they write, it was decided to go ahead with the special as a tribute.
-Although both the June 19 and 21 concerts are the last official live professional ones ever recorded of Presley alive, Vernon Presley, Elvis' father, recorded a message that was broadcast at the end of the special and included on the soundtrack album, in which he erroneously states that the performance featured was his son's last appearance; in fact Elvis made five more concert appearances after the filming of the special.
-Elvis' last concert was in fact on Sunday, June 26, 1977, at the Market Square Arena in Indianapolis, Indiana.
-No professional recording of this last performance has ever been issued, but bootlegs of amateur recordings have.
+Although both the June 19 and 21 concerts are the last official live performances of Elvis professionally recorded by RCA Records, Vernon Presley, Elvis' father, recorded a message that was broadcast at the end of the special (and included on the soundtrack album), in which he erroneously states that the special featured his son's last live appearance; in fact, Elvis made five more concert appearances after the performances in the special.
+Elvis' final concert was in fact on Sunday, June 26, 1977, at the Market Square Arena in Indianapolis, Indiana.

 Content

 During the special, Presley performs a selection of his hits, along with songs not normally associated with him.
 Although it was a regular part of his repertoire for years, Presley requires a lyric sheet when he performs Paul Anka's "My Way" (noted for its opening lyric, "And now the end is near/And so I face the final curtain").
 He appears to lose his train of thought during "Are You Lonesome Tonight?", although some have made the case that Elvis regularly played around with the words during the spoken portion of the song when performing it on stage, rather than it being a case of poor memory.
-Indeed, a concert recording of Presley similarly joking around during the monologue section of "Are You Lonesome Tonight?" dating from 1969 has been reissued by RCA several times (dubbed the "Laughing Version", it even made the UK charts after Presley's death), and he also poked fun at the song during his 1968 Comeback Special.
-Nonetheless, the documentary This is Elvis uses this performance to illustrate Presley's poor condition at the time and in the actual Elvis in Concert broadcast, the show cuts away to a fan who speaks about Elvis, obscuring the recitation.
+Indeed, concert recordings of Presley experimenting with the lyrics during the monologue section of "Are You Lonesome Tonight?" date back to 1961 in Hawaii, later during rehearsals for his 1968 comeback special, and the iconic "laughing" version from Las Vegas in 1969.
+A 1969 version dubbed the "Laughing Version", even made the UK charts after Presley's death and continues to be reissued.

-The soundtrack album was issued as a 2-LP package, including a second disc of performances that were not included in the TV special.
+The soundtrack album was issued as a 2-record set, including a second disc of performances that were not included in the TV special.
 On May 22, 1992, the album was reissued on a single compact disc.
-Unfortunately, the CD barely improved on the somewhat poor sound quality of the original LP release.